mhpi/generic_deltamodel/docs/how_to_run.md

 ### 2.1 MHPI Hydrology Models

-If you have installed dMG to use differentiable hydrology models developed by MHPI (δHBV 1.0, δHBV 1.1p, δHBV 2.0, etc.; see [hydrodl2](https://github.com/mhpi/hydrodl2) for current public offerings) you have two options:
+If you have installed 𝛿MG to use differentiable hydrology models developed by MHPI (δHBV 1.0, δHBV 1.1p, δHBV 2.0, etc.; see [hydrodl2](https://github.com/mhpi/hydrodl2) for current public offerings) you have two options:

 1. Use the pre-built [example files](../example/hydrology/) to train or forward these models.